-Architectural and construction drawings are made in such a way that all the key information about a building or property fits onto a few pages (single large spread in most cases).
+Architectural and construction drawings are made in such a way that all the key information about a building or property fits onto a few pages (a single large spread in most cases).
 Therefore, they are drawn “to scale,” and a small increase in the measurements represents a much larger increment in real life.

 The same scale is followed to draw each and every symbol on the legend of the floor plan.
 These scales vary from one plan to another and are of different complexity levels.

-Scales give an exact idea of the configuration of all the elements in a room and are always present under the drawing or below the title for you to refer and correlate.
+Scales give an exact idea of the configuration of all the elements in a room and are always present under the drawing or below the title for you to refer to and correlate.